Lacquered wood with mother-of-pearl inlay

 Andrew R. and Martha Holden Jennings Fund 1975.10

 This precious lacquer box is decorated with bird and plant motifs and figures in mother-of-pearl inlay.
-The decoration does not relate to Buddhism, but depicts the leisurely pursuit of scholars in nature and a garden setting.
+The decoration depicts the leisurely pursuit of scholars in nature and a garden setting.
 Scholars play the board game weiqi, have philosophical conversations, pluck a qin (a zither-like instrument with strings), and read books.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.